Dietetics and Leadership MSc

 Teaching contact hours

 The amount of time you will spend learning will differ in each semester.
 You will mostly learn online with a mix of synchronous and asynchronous teaching but will be required to come to Coventry University campus at times during the course.
-In year 1 you will typically have around 12 hours contact time per week, which will decrease in year 2 as you become a more autonomous learner.
-Practice-based placements are full-time and will normally be Monday to Friday lasting approximately 35 hours per week.
+In year one you will typically have around 12 hours contact time per week, which will decrease in year two as you become a more autonomous learner.
+Practice-based placements are full-time and will normally be Monday to Friday lasting approximately 35 hours per week2,5.

 As an innovative and enterprising institution, the university may seek to utilise emerging technologies within the student experience.
 For all courses (whether on-campus, blended, or distance learning), the university may deliver certain contact hours and assessments via online technologies and methods.